chilli007123/Dissertation/Proposal.md

 users.
 My projects will be important to the blue and red teams within cybersecurity.
 With greater knowledge on how antivirus systems cope with different forms of evasion, will ensure that new protections are put in place to further secure devices.
 Also, I'm positive that my research will also benefit individual users who have little knowledge around cyber threats.
 Reasoning for this is because by demonstrating the different ways in which a virus can come it will encourage users to be more cautious when opening a file from an unsigned source.
 Furthermore, antivirus developers will be able to use my research to locate the flaws in any existing products.
-If a certain technique used gauarentees a
+If a certain technique used guarantees antivirus evasion then developers will be able to rectify any mistakes.

 ## Project Plan: